-Both quantity and quality of sleep does have an impact on a child or adolescent’s academic performance.
+Both quantity and quality of sleep do have an impact on a child or adolescent’s academic performance.
 In the last seven years, more than 30 studies have demonstrated that poor quality sleep such as shortened total sleep time, erratic sleep/wake schedules, fragmented sleep, late bedtimes and rise times are associated with poorer school performances.

 These studies were done on a wide age range of children.
 Interestingly, when sleep has been restricted by as little as one hour per night, intelligence tests showed diminished performance in children.
 Poor sleep habits induce stress and the resulting stress will induce illnesses in children.

 Relationship Between Attention Deficit Disorder (ADHD) And Poor Sleeping Habits

 Attention Deficit Disorder (ADHD) is another issue related to poor sleeping habits and school performance.
 ADHD is a rapidly growing diagnosis in children today and may have its roots in poor sleep habits.
-Poor attention, fidgeting, aggression and poor mood control are common both in a child with ADHD and one with poor sleeping habits.
+Poor attention, fidgeting, aggression, and poor mood control are common both in a child with ADHD and one with poor sleeping habits.

-The pressure to success academically is very high in Singapore.
-But if a child is not well rested, his ability to absorb information and synthesis it will be compromised.
+The pressure to succeed academically is very high in Singapore.
+But if a child is not well-rested, his ability to absorb information and synthesis will be compromised.
 Good sleeping habits are a function of consolidated sleep, such as, no waking during the night after 9 months of age and spending enough time in bed.

 What can you as parents do?

 Establish a consistent and repeatable bedtime routine at a young age so that going to bed is fun and not a battle.
-Most importantly, ensure that your child knows how to fall asleep unassisted, so that by one year of age they can sleep though the night without waking (sleeping through the night is considered 9½ hours in a row for 6 months to 3 years and then 11 hours for children 4 and up).
+Most importantly, ensure that your child knows how to fall asleep unassisted so that by one year of age they can sleep through the night without waking (sleeping through the night is considered 9½ hours in a row for 6 months to 3 years and then 11 hours for children 4 and up).

-By Tammy M. Fontana from All in the Counselling
+By Tammy M. Fontana from All in the Counselling.

 Tammy Fontana, MS, NCC CTRT Sex Therapist (USA) is the founder and mental health therapist for both All in the Family Counselling and Babysleepfairy.com.
 She has been providing professional counselling and sleep services in Singapore for over 8 years.
 She has her Master’s Degree in Mental Health Counselling (USA) and is a USA National Counsellor Counsellor (NCC) and Certified Choice Therapy Reality Therapist (CTRT).
 She is also a US trained certified Sex Therapist.
 She provides evidenced and practiced based solutions to parents, individuals and couples.